10 Dec Managing the Risks of Executive Social Media Presence

 On the other hand, executives who understand the value of social media and want to have an authentic voice that speaks to the things they care out, but recognize they don’t have the time or desire to personally do the posting are the easiest to manage, as a thorough review and vetting process can be established.
 The approach we recommend is to start with an interview and diagnostic to deeply understand the leader’s tone and voice, interests, passions, and areas of expertise.
 This can then be followed by the creation of biweekly or monthly content calendars that the executive can review and edit as they see fit, leaving the scheduling of posts to others and therefore allowing best practices (e.g., hashtags, best time of day, etc.) to be employed and enabling final review to avoid anything that could put the leader or company at risk.

-While it’s important to understand the potential risks of launching a social presence as a prominent leader and to put the necessary checks and balances in place, we believe that the benefits of curating a thoughtful executive social presence outweigh the potential risks.
+While it’s important to understand the potential risks of launching a social media presence as a prominent leader and to put the necessary checks and balances in place, we believe that the benefits of curating a thoughtful executive social presence outweigh the potential risks.
 Need help getting started?
 Let’s get in touch.